 India is party to both the New York Convention and the Geneva Convention.
 An award made in a country which is a signatory to the New York or Geneva Convention can be enforced in India.
-However, the award should have become final in the territory of such country.
-India is not a signatory to the International Centre for the Settlement of Investment Disputes Convention, 1965 (ICSID).
-There is a lack of clarity on the enforcement of ICSID awards.
+However, the award should have become final in the territory of such country, and should arise out of a dispute that is considered as "commercial" under Indian law.
+In addition, India should have recognised the country as a convention country by way of an executive notification.